Shark/wasm-workflows-plugin/README.md

 This plugin has two modes:

 * A `local` Mode.

-  This is the default and it will run Wasm modules in the plugin process.
+  This is the default.
+It will run Wasm modules in the plugin process.
 This is a single container per workflow instance.
 This is fine for most use cases that don't need infinite scaling within a workflow.
 It's also very easy to use because there is nothing to configure: it just works.

 * A `distributed` Mode.

   This mode is more advanced because it will orchestrate Wasm module invocations in a Kubernetes cluster.
 Much like Argo itself creates a Pod for each workflow task, the distributed mode will create Pods for Wasm modules.

   What makes this possible is [Krustlet](https://docs.krustlet.dev).
-Krustlet shows up as a new node in your Kubernetes cluster and it will execute Wasm modules that Kubernetes schedules to this node.
+Krustlet shows up as a new node in your Kubernetes cluster, and it will execute Wasm modules that Kubernetes schedules to this node.
 I [forked Krustlet](https://github.com/Shark/krustlet) since there are some changes necessary to make Krustlet aware of the particularities of running workflow tasks as Wasm modules (inputs, outputs, parameters, artifacts, etc.).

   For the distributed mode, you need to do a bit more: